dynatrace-extensions/dt-extensions-yamlex/README.md

 │ --help     -h        Show this message and exit.                             │ ╰──────────────────────────────────────────────────────────────────────────────╯ ╭─ Commands ───────────────────────────────────────────────────────────────────╮
-│ join    Join individual components into a single extension.yaml file.        │ │ map     Map JSON schema to YAML files in VS Code settings.                   │ │ split   Split extension.yaml file into individual components.                │
+│ diff    Compare source YAML file to target and print the differences.        │ │ join    Join individual components into a single extension.yaml file.        │ │ map     Map JSON schema to YAML files in VS Code settings.                   │ │ split   Split extension.yaml file into individual components.                │